doke05c/NYCDensityMapper/guides/data_collection/data_collection_instructions.md

 A "BBL" is a shorthand of saying Borough, Block, Lot.
 This is the way tax lots are divided up and codified in the NYC Planning Department, with a 10 digit code serving as an amalgamation of 3 smaller codes.

 The Borough code can be anywhere between 1-5 inclusive, with 1 being Manhattan, 2 being the Bronx, 3 being Brooklyn, 4 being Queens, and 5 being Staten Island.
-The BBL code adds a second filler digit after the borough digit.

-The Block code can by any (to my knowledge) 4 digit number `0000-9999`, and any missing leading zeros in the original block number will be filled in in the BBL code.
+The Block code can by any (to my knowledge) 5 digit number `00000-99999`, and any missing leading zeros in the original block number will be filled in in the BBL code.

-The Lot code works the same as the Block number.
+The Lot code works the same as the Block number, but with a 4 digit number.

 The resulting BBL code can be used to identify any tax lot in New York City, and will be a useful tool for us in the next few steps.